FlavScents AInsights Entry: Raspberry Ketone (CAS: 5471-51-2)

 4. Use in Flavors

-Raspberry ketone is extensively used in flavor formulations, particularly in fruit-flavored products such as candies, beverages, and desserts.
-It functions as a key impact note, enhancing the authenticity of raspberry and other berry flavors.
-Typical use levels in finished products range from 1 to 20 ppm, with higher concentrations potentially leading to an overpowering aroma.
-The compound is relatively stable under typical processing conditions but may degrade under extreme heat or acidic environments.
+Raspberry ketone is extensively used in flavor formulations, particularly in berry and fruit-flavored products.
+It serves as a key impact note, enhancing the authenticity and intensity of raspberry flavors.
+Typical use levels in food and beverages range from 1 to 20 ppm, with higher concentrations potentially leading to an overpowering effect.
+The compound is stable under typical processing conditions but may degrade under extreme heat or acidic environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature